-Second, let people know, through labels on the food containers or in some other way, what leftovers are available and how old they are.
+Second, designate a specific spot in your refrigerator, either a whole shelf or part of a shelf, for leftovers, and always place those items there, and then let people know, through labels on the food containers or in some other way, what leftovers are available and how old they are.

 Often family members have no idea what is available, or don't know how old it is, so they're wary to eat it.
 Just keeping everyone informed of what is available goes a long way toward making sure the leftovers actually get eaten.

-So below I've got some additional tips provided by readers for how they've implemented some simple strategies to eat their leftovers, and if you have some as well please tell me in the comments.
+Along with these three habits, I've gotten some really great additional tips provided by readers for how they've implemented some simple strategies to eat their leftovers.

 If you don't want to use a piece of paper like I used for the illustration above, another great idea would be to use a little magnetic wipe board that you keep on the fridge where everyone can write the leftovers available, and just mark them off, or erase those words when they've been used up.

-***Update: So many people asked me for a printable to keep track of your leftovers that I finally created one for you.
-You can grab your copy here
+***Update 1: So many people asked me for a printable to keep track of your leftovers that I finally created one for you.
+You can grab your copy here! ***End Update

 Label Leftover Containers So You Know What Is Available To Eat

-I already shared above telling people what is available to eat as leftovers is one of the best ways to actually make sure someone in your household eats them.
+I already mentioned above that labeling leftovers containers was one of the best ways to actually make sure someone in your household eats them.

 I was skeptical at how dissolvable they actually were since I was going to be using them on plastic bowls and lids, but I was more than pleasantly surprised at how easy they did dissolve under running water with no effort.